alex-kinokon/jsx-dom/README.md

 ### Children

 Passing `children` as an explicit attribute, when there is no other JSX child node, is also supported.
+Any object that matches the TypeScript `ArrayLike` interface can be used as `children`, including jQuery objects.

 ```jsx
 <div children={["Total: ", 20]} />